-The Rathaus or Town Hall spans the whole block.
+The Rathaus or Town Hall spans a whole block.

-…it’s side view as stately as that which faces the market square…
+The side view of the Rathaus is as stately as that which faces the market square.

 Looking across from one section of the wall to another, you can see why.

-…and they are sturdy bastions – just as those of the city gates.
+They are sturdy bastions – just as sturdy as the city gates.